neko-map/neko-map.github.io/index.md

 ## Community Feedback

 1st Participant - Said that it was a good website, but also noted that there was a bug where the volunteer form when not logged in, will still ask you to log in.
 Also suggested that to upload an image it is weird to have to paste a link.

+2nd Participant - "App is simple and clean.
+Does what it's intended to do.
+Maybe more features could be implemented."

+3rd Participant - "I really like the idea of this app!
+It's cute and effective, especially with how many cats are on campus.
+No complaints, just wishing it were real!
+The forms include the necessary information.
+Maybe the user profiles should have been available to everyone?
+In case someone needs to contact the person that last fed the cat."

 ## User-Guide

 This section provides a walkthrough of the Neko Map user interface and its capabilities.